Paddle tire

-Paddle tires are mainly used on off road vehicles, specifically designed for use in sand and mud.
+Paddle tires (tyres in Commonwealth English) are mainly used on off road vehicles, specifically designed for use in sand and mud.
 They consist of a smooth tire core which has a series of large rubber cups (or paddles) attached to it.
 The volume inside of a paddle is much larger than the void of a knobby tire, so it is unlikely to clog up with sand/mud.
 A street legal mud tire is a more or less normal tire, but with extra large gaps or "voids" between each tread block (called "lugs") to allow centrifugal force to "self-clean" or fling the mud out of the gap.
 Smaller gaps trap the mud in between the tire lugs, which turns the tire into something resembling a "slick" with no tread at all, which will have no traction in mud.

 A paddle tire is an even more extreme version of this, optimized for mud or sand.
 The paddle provides superior traction in the sand, in part because the paddles dig into the sand and push off from the buried sand, not just the surface, and in mud, the gigantic "voids" give no place for mud to stick.
 They work something like a paddle wheel on a paddle-steamer.
 Street legal mud tires are a compromise between large voids and a smooth rolling shape for on-road use.
 The more "extreme" a mud tire (such as a "Super Swamper") is, the harsher and louder it is on a hard surface.

 A "tractor tire" on a farm tractor is a somewhat milder version of a paddle tire, only the voids are smaller to allow for limited use on hard surfaces, and the "lugs" are angled to give lateral traction.
 A paddle tire is so optimized for mud that the shape is of no use on anything other than a soft surface, since the vibration and lack of control of the tire would otherwise render a vehicle almost unusable.